 ‘who through faith subdued kingdoms, worked righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens.
 Women received their dead raised to life again.’
 Heb 11:33-35

-But we are among other who were
+But we are among the ‘others’ who were

 ‘tortured, not accepting deliverance, that they might obtain a better resurrection.
 Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
 They were stoned, they were sawn in two, were tempted, were slain with the sword.
 They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented… having obtained a good testimony through faith, did not receive the promise’ Heb 11:35-39